ParthG2209/Interview-Labs/README.md

 - Transcription runs using local Whisper via a Python script `transcribe_whisper.py` which outputs a JSON transcript with timestamps.
 - The server calls that script; ensure your Python environment has Whisper installed.
 - If Cohere key is missing, the server falls back to a built-in heuristic analysis.
-- ⚠️ Note: The demo hosted on Render may not work reliably because the project exceeds the free-tier resource limits.
+- ⚠️ Note: The demo hosted on Vercel may not work reliably because the project exceeds the free-tier resource limits.
 To run it locally, please download the file from releases and follow the setup instructions.